haskell/cabal/Cabal/doc/installing-packages.markdown

     be a file or directory.
 Not all implementations support arbitrary package databases.

+`--constraints-file=` _file_
+:   Allows a "default" `cabal.config` freeze file to be passed in
+    manually.
+This file will only be used if one does not exist in the project directory already.
+Typically, this can be set from the global cabal `config` file so as to provide a default set of partial constraints to be used by projects, providing a way for users to peg themselves to stable package collections.

 `--enable-optimization`[=_n_] or `-O`[_n_]
 :   (default) Build with optimization flags (if available).
 This is
     appropriate for production use, taking more time to build faster